QuantumObject/docker-octoprint/README.md

 Check port and point your browser to http://[ip]:xxxx/  to initially configure your OctoPrint.

+## Cure Engine

+From Version 1.3.11 Cure Engine was move to plugin repository (CuraEngine Legacy), after installing it , need to restart the container :  docker restart container_id

   Path for CureEngine configuration :  /opt/CuraEngine/build/./CuraEngine

 note: deploy this container behind proxy with SSL for extra security: